18F/micropurchase-api-docs/_pages/index.md

 ### Requests

-All API access is over HTTPS and uses the `micropurchase.18f.gov{{ swagger.base_path }}` base URL.
+All API access is over HTTPS and uses the `micropurchase.18f.gov{{ site.data.swagger.base_path }}` base URL.
 All data is sent and received using JSON.

 ### Parameters